Shadow IT: Risks and Benefits

 Even if employees recognize the problems connected with the use of unapproved software and services, they feel that the risks mentioned are totally justified.
 Shadow IT, indeed, can bring very real benefits, if properly managed.
 It allows to circumvent inefficient corporate processes, gain business agility, and increase productivity.

 Another reason why business units adopt shadow IT is to take on business problems fully equipped.
-Increasingly growing market of business applications constantly offers new solutions.
+The increasingly growing market of business applications constantly offers new solutions.
 Ultra-modern technologies make things easier and drive value especially in industries where innovations are welcomed.

-Allowing the staff to freely choose their own apps and services minimizes the drain on IT department and stimulates employee engagement, which ultimately helps the business.
-In the SaaS model the software vendor is responsible for hosting and maintaining applications, for backup and recovery of data.
-This removes a burden from IT groups, lets them focus on other, mission-critical tasks and allows to avoid capital investments in infrastructure and maintenance.
-With shadow IT end users have access to a variety of solutions without administrative restrictions standing in their way.
+Allowing the staff to freely choose their own apps and services minimizes the drain on the IT department and stimulates employee engagement, which ultimately helps the business.
+In the SaaS model, the software vendor is responsible for hosting and maintaining applications, for backup and recovery of data.
+This removes a burden from IT groups, lets them focus on other, mission-critical tasks, and allows them to avoid capital investments in infrastructure and maintenance.
+With shadow, IT end users have access to a variety of solutions without administrative restrictions standing in their way.
 It helps to avoid viewing IT groups as an obstacle, which is quite common in many businesses.
 It’s a win-win situation for both IT groups and business units.

 Along with compliance concerns and risks that shadow IT poses to the security of an organization, there are some real benefits adding value and bringing innovation.
 First of all, it is an effective way to highlight inefficiencies in decision-making processes and identify the weaknesses that caused the need for unapproved software in the first place.

 In the long run, shadow IT is not necessarily a terrible thing.
-It is just another business reality, which should not be overlooked, but instead managed and used to our advantage.
-Effective steps for taking back the control and dealing with shadow IT will be discussed in our next post.
+It is just another business reality, which should not be overlooked, but managed.